SimBoex/homework1/README.md

-# list of elements that compose the directory:
+# list of elements that compose the repository:

 * **PDF_printout.pdf**
 the printout of all the submissions